sst/sst/www/docs/clients/graphql.md

 });
 ```

-##### Options
+#### Options

-- `formatPayload` - Callback to intercept the response and make any changes before sending response.
-- `context` - Callback that runs at the beginning of the request to provide the context variable to GraphQL resolvers.
-- `schema` - The GraphQL schema that should be executed.
+The options passed to `GraphQLHandler` are used to create a GraphQL Yoga server instance.
+This means you can leverage the [Envelop](https://the-guild.dev/graphql/envelop) plugin system and [GraphQL Tools](https://the-guild.dev/graphql/tools) to build your GraphQL API.